praw-dev/praw/README.md

 Sometimes there are unicode characters in story titles and in comments.
 Python versions before 3.0 will have errors printing them.
 Try something like

     map(unicode, stories)

-for a quick view.
-Basic universal unicode support is in the works, so hopefully this won't be needed much longer.
-Sit tight.